-Made of hyper-breathable materials, usually with a closed cell that does not absorb sweat and humidity, the backs differ according to the load capacity of the backpack; in those in light backpacks and for day trips, the back is usually in a single piece, curved in order to create a free area between the body and the backpack, able to guarantee maximum ventilation.
+Made of hyper-breathable materials, usually with a closed-cell that does not absorb sweat and humidity, the backs differ according to the load capacity of the backpack; in those in light backpacks and for day trips, the back is usually in a single piece, curved to create a free area between the body and the backpack, able to guarantee maximum ventilation.

-In multi-day trekking backpacks, which have to withstand much more demanding loads, the main feature is the arrangement of support and shock-absorbing areas distributed according to the physiology of the back, and between these free areas are created where air can circulate freely. avoiding the stagnation of sweat.
+In multi-day trekking backpacks, which have to withstand much more demanding loads, the main feature is the arrangement of support and shock-absorbing areas, which are distributed according to the physiology of the back.
+Free areas are created in between where air can circulate freely, thus avoiding the stagnation of sweat.

 Another fundamental detail concerns the size of the backrest: a two-meter long Marcantonio has different needs from a girl sixty meters tall.
-The best backpacks are now offered in different sizes and with many possibilities for adapting to the back.
+The best backpacks are now offered in various sizes, with many possibilities for adapting to the back.

-So, the ergonomic backrest must adapt to our posture, allow a good weight balance, let the back breathe; some backpacks have a tensioned net in the backrest that allows the back to breathe and keeps the load stable.
+So, the ergonomic backrest must adapt to our posture, allow a good weight balance, and let the back breathe.
+Some backpacks have a tensioned net in the backrest that allows the back to breathe and keeps the load stable.

-The shoulder straps, possibly padded, must give the possibility to balance the weight on the back and therefore – especially for the most capacious backpacks – be adjustable.
-Even the waist belt, especially for multi-day backpacks, is essential to partially unload the weight on the hips.
+The shoulder straps, possibly padded, must allow the balance of the weight on the back and, therefore – especially for the most spacious backpacks – be adjustable.
+Even the waist belt, especially for multi-day backpacks, is essential to unload the weight on the hips partially.

-Used as travel backpacks, they are not very practical for trekking even for excessive weight.
-On large backpacks the presence of stabilizing straps on the shoulder straps is essential because they allow an exact positioning of the backpack.
+Used as travel backpacks, they are not very practical for trekking, even for excessive weight.
+On large backpacks, stabilizing straps on the shoulder straps are essential because they allow the exact positioning of the backpack.

 Tips for choosing the right backpack

-- Pockets, buckles and cords, straps and other external and protruding details are almost always a nuisance; avoid transforming the backpack into a “Christmas tree” decorated on the outside with various objects and tinsel.
+- Pockets, buckles and cords, straps, and other external and protruding details are almost always a nuisance.
+Avoid transforming the backpack into a “Christmas tree” with various objects and tinsel.

-- The load must always and only be compacted inside, and nothing must “dangle” outside it.
-The compartments must be few and well organized.
-Also, because the essential elements, such as batteries, spare parts and supplies must be in the main space of the backpack.
-Especially the very light backpacks, from 15 litres maximum, have external side pockets and in the belt, as well as a central opening with zip.
+- The load must always be inside, and nothing must “dangle” outside it.
+The compartments must be few and well organized because the essential elements, such as batteries, spare parts, and supplies, must be in the main space of the backpack.
+The very light backpacks, from 15 litres maximum, especially have external side pockets in the belt and a central opening with a zip.

-- The most capacious backpacks also have a large upper pocket, ideal for storing the rain jacket that you always have at hand or wet clothing that should be separated from the central internal space of the backpack.
+- The most spacious backpacks also have a large upper pocket, ideal for storing the raincoat that you always have at hand or wet clothing that should be separated from the central internal space of the backpack.

-- In the case of technical mountaineering backpacks, the buckles for ice axes, trekking poles and the external elastic net for the helmet are also useful.
+- In the case of technical mountaineering backpacks, the buckles for ice axes, trekking poles, and the external elastic net for the helmet are also helpful.
 The elasticated cords are useful for further compacting the load.

-- Never exaggerate with the volume of the external pockets, which if not perfectly balanced can unbalance the load; better those retractable, compressible, which follow the shape of the backpack.
+- Never exaggerate the volume of the external pockets.
+These, if not perfectly balanced, can unbalance the load.
+It is better if these pockets are retractable and compressible and follow the shape of the backpack.

 - A waterproof shell performs its task better than any suitably treated fabric to make the backpack impenetrable to water.
-The more advanced models, especially in the medium/high-end models, hide a pocket with a waterproof cape to be extracted to protect the backpack and its contents in case of rain.
-It can also be purchased separately, our advice is to get it, especially for multi-day excursions because the weather changes over 24 hours, especially in the mountains.
-Once at the shelter, having a dry spare handy is an unrepeatable feeling.
+The more advanced models, especially the medium/high-end models, hide a pocket with a waterproof cape to be extracted to protect the backpack and its contents in case of rain.
+It can also be purchased separately.
+We advise getting it, especially for multi-day excursions, because the weather changes over 24 hours, especially in the mountains.

-- For large cargo backpacks, useful but without exaggerating the “extension” that allows an increase of about ten litres of the internal volume; however, remember that a backpack that is too “high” beyond the shoulder line unbalances and makes progression more tiring, forcing the torso to an unnatural posture.
+- Some large cargo backpacks allow the usage of “extensions” that increase the internal volume by about ten litres.
+However, remember that a backpack that is too “high” beyond the shoulder line unbalances and makes progression more tiring, forcing the torso into an unnatural posture.